 The pain can be described as dull, aching, or throbbing.
 Over time, the headaches may become more frequent, increasing in severity, and eventually be a constant occurrence that is not easily relieved.
 Changes in body position can make them worse, especially when lying down.
 They can also be worsened by coughing or sneezing.

 These may be only typical characteristics of brain tumors.
 Brain tumors are very complex, and each person may experience different types of headaches that may or may not reflect these common traits.

 Reasons Why Your Doctor May Suspect a Brain Tumor Because of HeadachesWhen you see your doctor because of frequent headaches, he will ask you several questions related to your headaches.
 It is helpful to keep a symptom journal to clue your doctor in on what may trigger the headaches, what makes them worse, and how frequently you are getting them.
 These are all important factors and can easily be forgotten or under/overestimated during the exam.

 Your doctor will ask you several questions about your headaches.
 Here are some common ones and what your answers may reveal:

 Do you normally have headaches or previously suffered from headaches?

-People who have previously suffered from headaches or who are allergy or migraine sufferers generally don't raise concern for doctors.
+People who have previously suffered from headaches or who are allergy or migraine sufferers generally don't necessarily raise concern for doctors.
 It is those who don't commonly get headaches and have had recent and new headaches that make doctors suspect something more serious.
 People who have previously suffered from headaches and whose headaches have changed in intensity, location, or caused other symptoms are also a concern to doctors.
 A change in headache pattern can be a symptom of a brain tumor.

 What medicines you are using to relieve the headaches and are they working?